seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-- **`СЕЙЧАС` asserts that the FROZEN price sits inside the published zone, and the assertion is checked against the number, not against the sense of it.** Outside the zone by any margin — above the top for a long, below the bottom for a short — the row is `ЖДАТЬ` carrying the edge of the zone as its activating price, or the zone is re-cut at the freeze and the new one is published.
-A carried-over zone the price has just left prints `СЕЙЧАС` beside a price that cannot fill it, and the Boss reads a limit order that will never trigger as a trade he is in. **The R:R must also be recomputed at the anchor whenever the zone is republished** (§4 — for a `СЕЙЧАС` row that anchor is the frozen price itself), since the same drift that empties a zone erodes the ratio that justified it: a setup re-entering the answer at a materially worse R:R than the one it was published on is re-argued or dropped, never reprinted on yesterday's number.
+- **`СЕЙЧАС` asserts that the FROZEN price sits inside the published zone, and the assertion is checked against the number, not against the sense of it.** Outside the zone by any margin — above the top for a long, below the bottom for a short — the row is `ЖДАТЬ` carrying the edge of the zone as its activating price.
+Every zone is cut at this freeze and its R:R at its own anchor (§4), so no zone of an earlier answer can stand beside a price it cannot fill.
 - **The `Цель` cell carries BOTH levels of §4, first then structural, and gains no column.** The form is `$X → $X`: the nearer structural extreme the holding window can reach, then the level `RR_MIN` was computed against.
 A seventh column would not survive